 I work as a medical interpreter because I love it.

-I love the fact that I'm a bridge between the patient and the medical provider, relaying critical and even life-saving information back and forth between the parties.
+I love the fact that I'm a bridge between the patient and the medical provider, relaying critical and even life-saving information back and forth between them.
 I love being an advocate for patients, speaking up for them when necessary.
 I love knowing that what I do makes a difference in their lives.

 However, I've learned that to be at my best on the job, I must be intentional about the decisions I make each day.

 Here's What's Essential for Keeping Stress at Bay as a Freelance Medical Interpreter

 1. Allow Yourself Enough Time to Drive to Your Assignments

-Never assume there will be little traffic and no accidents on any given day, and at any given time of day, when you're preparing to go to assignments.
+Never assume there won't be much traffic or any accidents on any given day, and at any given time of day, when you're preparing to go to assignments.

 Although we generally expect rush hour and lunch time to be the busiest times on the road, accidents happen anywhere and at any time, and if we encounter one, as the signs on the highway tell us, we can “expect delays.”